This book showcases the important, but often understudied, work of Nigerian women playwrights.

 Table of Contents

-1. The Onye-Nka of Nigerian Drama: Zulu Sofola and the Development of African Tragic Drama
+1. The Onye-Nka of African Drama: Zulu Sofola and the Development of African Tragic Drama

 Nurayn Fola Alimi

-2. Theatricalizing Precarity: A Study of Tess Onwueme’s No Vacancy!
+2. Theatricalising Precarity: A Study of Tess Onwueme’s No Vacancy!

 Omolola A. Ladele

 3. Navigating Morality in the Plays of Stella Oyedepo

 Bankole Oluwaseun Wright

 4. Rethinking the Female Image in Irene Salami’s Sweet Revenge and More than Dancing

 5. Postcolonial Women’s Drama in Nigeria as Cultural Intervention